 We are thrilled to have a Rukin Rabbinic Fellow here in the Bay Area to support you.
 Rabbi Laura Rumpf runs events for interfaith/intercultural couples to socialize and discuss relevant issues and workshops to reflect on your backgrounds, differences and similarities and discuss your hopes, plans and dreams for the future.
 She is also available for one-on-one consultations and to refer you to local Jewish clergy and organizations that welcome interfaith/intercultural couples and families.
 Contact her at laura@18Doors.org.

 Being part of an interfaith/Jew-ish/multi-faith/however-you-define-yourself couple can be challenging, but you don’t need to find the answers alone.
 This online workshop offers a safe environment to work on creating your religious/cultural lives together.
-It is intended for seriously dating, engaged and newly married Jewish/interfaith couples.
+It is intended for couples who are expecting and those with children under the age of two.

 Laura Rumpf grew up in a loving interfaith home in San Francisco, CA, and graduated from Stanford University.
 She is happy to be back in her native Bay Area post-ordination from Hebrew Union College.
 Laura currently serves as a congregational rabbi at Peninsula Temple Beth El in San Mateo, and delights in the diversity of ways her job calls her to engage her spiritual curiosity—from leading workshops on resilience for teenagers, to organizing interfaith social justice efforts.